Feelings in Finance—Your Empowerment Guide

 It’s hard to break that cycle because you need to start believing and respecting yourself.
 This is not easy, especially if you’ve spent a lifetime disrespecting yourself.
 Taking baby steps is a good place to start.

-Avoid the following: It can be very easy to get overzealous when you first start to realize you can save money.
-Don’t be so focused on saving that you over save and can’t pay your bills.
+Avoid the trap of getting overzealous when you first start to realize you can save money.
+Don’t be so focused on saving that you “over-save” and can’t pay your bills.
 That will backfire and create more problems.
 You’ll have to pull money out of savings, which creates the sense that savings can be used regularly.
-When saving is new, it’s hard – especially if you have to touch the cash you put into the account.
+When saving is new, it’s hard—especially if you have to touch the cash you put into the account.

-Instead, start with small, attainable goals and build the muscle of saving.
+Instead, start with small, attainable goals and gradually build the muscle of saving.

 Create a Long-term Money Goal and Stick With It